-Within one hundred twenty (120) calendar days of execution of this PA, pursuant to 36 C.F.R. § 800.13(a)(1), the SSMP State Team and the Corps, in consultation with the Signatories and Consulting Parties, will develop a draft and final Monitoring and Discovery Plan (MDP) for the Undertaking.
+Within one hundred twenty (120) calendar days of execution of this PA, pursuant to 36 C.F.R. § 800.13(a)(1), the SSMP State Team and the Corps, in consultation with the other Signatories and Consulting Parties, will develop a draft and final Monitoring and Discovery Plan (MDP) for the Undertaking.
 The MDP shall conform to the principles of The Secretary of the Interior's Standards and Guidelines for Archeology and Historic Preservation and be consistent with this PA.
-The Corps shall provide the draft MDP for circulation among the Signatories and Consulting Parties for review and comment for thirty (30) days.
-Once the Corps receives, considers, and addresses all comments on the MDP from the Signatories and Consulting Parties.
+The Corps shall provide the draft MDP for circulation among the other Signatories and Consulting Parties for review and comment for thirty (30) days.
+Once the Corps receives, considers, and addresses all comments on the MDP from the other Signatories and Consulting Parties, the Corps will provide the final MDP to the other Signatories and Consulting Parties.
 If any disagreement is not resolved, the parties shall follow the dispute resolution process in Stipulation XIII.
 The final will include a summary matrix of the comments received and the Corps' responses.